 matter — anything that you can see, feel, touch, taste, or hear; made of small particles called atoms

-mouth of a river — the end of a river where it empties into another body of water
+mouth of a river — the place where the river empties into another body of water

 organic — a specific method of growing, processing, and storing foods without the use of synthetic fertilizers, pesticides, herbicides, or irradiation